rhomanjames/rhomanjames/README.md

-- 👋 Hi, I’m John James
+- 👋 My name's Rhoman, but I go by John James
-- 👀 I’m interested in everything Front End Development, particularly REACT!
-- 🧠 I use Psychology to create innovative web designs -- I'm a UI/UX guy!
+- 🧠 I use Psychology to create innovative web and app designs!
-- 🌱 I’m continuing to master React and various 3rd party API integrations
+- 🌱 UX Design, Research and Writing are my specialties.
 - 💞️ I’m looking to collaborate on projects that involve the newest technology in frontend development -- Anything that can help me learn and grow!
 - 📫 Contact me at rhomanmjames@gmail.com